ADHD and Video Games

 How to Set Limits

 "Parents have to set limits, they have to set a certain time to cut the games off," says psychologist Lisa Efron, PhD.
 She directs the Hyperactivity, Attention, and Learning Problems Clinic at Children's National Medical Center in Washington, D.C.
-"We know that kids do better with structure, and that's especially true for
+"We know that kids do better with structure, and that's especially true for kids with ADHD."

 She advises parents to follow the American Academy of Pediatrics' recommendation that kids spend no more than 1 to 2 hours in front of the screen.
 That includes any and all screens: game device, TV, or computer.
 Kids (with or without ADHD) shouldn't spend more than 2 hours per day with all of those gadgets, combined.

 She's concerned about what kids who can't, or won't, set aside their game consoles may be missing, such as developing their social skills or self-control.